 What Are the Most Important Ratings to Look at When Determining Air Compressor Capacity?

-When you shop for an air compressor, it is important to know how much air it will pressurize per minute.
-It is also crucial to note the amount of pressurized air that the machine can move on an inch-by-inch basis, as this will largely determine the amount of air power that a compressor will produce.
+When you decide to buy an air compressor, it is important to know how much air it will pressurize per minute.
+It is also crucial to note the amount of pressurized air that the machine can move on an inch-by-inch basis, as this will largely determine compressibility factors like the amount of air power that a compressor will produce.
 Other specs to note are the size of the tank, as this will dictate the total amount of air that the compressor can hold at a given time.
-Make note of the following ratings when you buy an air compressor:
+Make note of the following ratings when you buy an air compressor.

 CFM stands for cubic feet per minute, which refers to the amount of air being passed through an air compressor each minute.
 Each compressor has a CFM rating that indicates the amount of air that the machine will be able to pass through a pneumatic tool on a minute-by-minute basis.
 The higher the CFM rating, the more air the compressor will pressurize per minute.
 For applications that demand high volumes of pressurized air, you will need a compressor with a high CFM rating.